InnoSWP/BS21-07-Customer-Support/README.md

 ## Installation

 To install the project, download it and separately run the frontend and backend folders.
-Change "bot_id" variable in bot.py to your id.
+Change "bot_id" variable in bot.py to your id to get reports from the bot.

 ## Frameworks